Displacement energy of Lagrangian 3-spheres: Introduction

 The above idea is motivated by concrete examples in \cite{CKO} and \cite{P}.
 Let $F_{3}$ be the manifold of full flags in $\mathbb{C}^{3}$.
 When $F_{3}$ is equipped with a monotone symplectic form, a Lagrangian 3-sphere in $F_{3}$ with vanishing Floer cohomology was found in \cite{NNU}.
-Later in \cite{CKO} this Lagrangian sphere is shown to be nondisplaceable by showing the local one-parameter family of Lagrangian tori $L_{\lambda}$ approaching to it has nontrivial Floer cohomology.
+Later in \cite{CKO} this Lagrangian sphere is shown to be nondisplaceable by showing the local one-parameter family of Lagrangian tori $L_{\lambda}$ near it has nontrivial Floer cohomology.
 When $F_{3}$ is equipped with a non-monotone symplectic form then the ``same'' Lagrangian 3-sphere is proved to be displaceable, see \cite{P}.

 Both \cite{CKO} and \cite{P} use explicit geometric properties of $F_{3}$.
 And here we try to study a general theory without knowing much about the ambient symplectic manifold $X$.
 One difficulty is that for a general ambient symplectic manifold, there is no ``canonical'' ambient 4-cycle to deform the Floer cohomology to be non-zero.
 Locally in $T^{*}S^{3}$ there are only 4-chains with boundary as the zero section.
 Directly using these chains to deform will cause that some boundary operators do not have zero square, since the 4-chain has a codimension one boundary.
-Our strategy is to consider the moduli space of holomorphic cylinders to cancel this possible boundary effect, such that those 4-chains can be used to deform the Floer cohomology.
+Our strategy is to consider the moduli space of holomorphic cylinders to cancel this possible boundary effect, such that those 4-chains can be used as deformations.

-Now fix $L=L_{\lambda}\in U\subset X$ we want to study pseudoholomorphic disks bounding $L$ within the following condition, see Assumption 3.2 in \cite{Au}.
-How to possibly relax this technical condition will be discussed in Section 4.4, following the work of Charest-Woodward \cite{CW}.